Next ‘Overwatch’ Hero Revealed By Blizzard Entertainment, Meet The Tank Orisa

 Orisa is available to play on the public test realm right now alongside a few changes to Overwatch.
 Players concerned with the latest Bastion changes should note that his Ironclad passive damage reduction is lower than it is on the live server right now.
 Instead of a 35 percent reduction of damage in Sentry and Tank modes, Bastion only receives a 20 percent reduction.
 A few other hero changes and bug fixes are also part introduced on the PTR, and players can read the tentative patch notes on the Overwatch website for a full overview.

 Although Orisa and the upcoming changes are only on the PTR right now, Overwatch just updated with a new feature earlier this week.
 The Game Browser is available now letting players share their custom games with their community.
 As the Inquisitr reported, custom games can be tailored with new and existing options like lowering cooldowns, disabling abilities, increasing move speed, and many more.
-Custom games even offer experience now giving Overwatch players a new way to level up and earn loot boxes.
+Custom games even offer experience, now giving Overwatch players a new way to level up and earn loot boxes.

 [Featured Image by Blizzard Entertainment]